francis-gomes-esq/squad-profile-generator/README.md

 1. Navigate to the project directory

-2. Run this command in your Terminal
+2. Run this command in your Terminal to generate the output HTML

     - `node index.js`